AI-Planning/cloud-solver/README.md

 1. Head over to http://heroku.com and get yourself an account.
 2. Install the [[heroku toolbelt](https://toolbelt.heroku.com)] which will allow you to deploy new applications.
 3. Login using your credentials from step 1.
+4. Clone this project (if you haven't already) and navigate to it: `git clone git@bitbucket.org:pddl-tools/solver.git; cd solver`
-4. Run `heroku create` from the directory this file exists.
+5. Run `heroku create` from the directory this file exists.
 Take note of the URL.
-5. Run `git push heroku master` to deploy the software.
+6. Run `git push heroku master` to deploy the software.

 Est voila!
 You now have your very own planner-in-the-cloud.